Contents

 National Tater Tot Day is celebrated on February 2 of every year.
 Tater Tots means baby potatoes; tatter means potato & tots means little one.
 Tater tots are pieces of fried and grated potatoes that are served as a side dish.
 National Tater Tot Day day is dedicated to these yummy Tater Tots.
 These Tater Tots are delicious bites of potato goodness.
-If you are a potato or Tater Tot lover, then it is a perfect day for you to have potatoes or Tater Tot for breakfast, lunch, and dinner.
+If you are a potato or Tater Tot lover, it is a perfect day to have potatoes or Tater Tot for breakfast, lunch, and dinner.
 These Tater tots are called “potato gems” in Australia.

 History of National Tater Tot Day